Skip to main content

 Updating or withdrawing a bid

-You can update or withdraw a bid while it is Pending deposit or Active (that is, before it’s accepted, rejected, withdrawn, or expired).
+You can update or withdraw a bid while it is Pending deposit or Active (that is, before it’s accepted or rejected).

-• Update: from the bid detail page, change the GPU count, minimum GPU count, dates, or price, then save.
+• Update: from the bid detail page, change the node count, dates, or price, then save.
 All bid fields are submitted together.

-• Withdraw: from the bid detail page, click Withdraw bid to close the bid.
-The CLI command for the same action is ornn bid withdraw <bid-id>.
+• Withdraw: from the bid detail page, click Withdraw bid to remove the bid from the review queue.

-Once a bid is Accepted, Reservation created, Rejected, Withdrawn, or Expired, it can no longer be updated or withdrawn.
+Once a bid is Accepted or Rejected, it can no longer be updated or withdrawn.

 Managing bids from the CLI

-ornn bid withdraw is the CLI equivalent of Withdraw bid in the web app.
+ornn exchange withdraw is the CLI equivalent of Withdraw bid in the web app.
 See the Ornn Compute CLI for full syntax.

 What’s next